oceanbluu/accessOlympus/README.md

 HOW TO RUN:
 - Install python3 from Microsoft Store (should be installed on MacOS/Linux by default)
-- Download index.html
+- Download index.html and index.js
-- Open a command prompt and go to directory of the index.html file
+- Open a command prompt and go to directory of the index.html and index.js files
 - Run: python3 -m http.server 8000 to launch a local-only web server
 - Launch Firefox/Metamask
 - Open http://localhost:8000